kwaldenphd/python-workflows/README.md

 printNTimes(message, x)
 ```

-Q4: Take a `.py` file from a previous lab and load it into Spyder.
+Q3: Take a `.py` file from a previous lab and load it into Spyder.
 Explore how the program runs in a different IDE.
 In particular, explore Spyder's options to run portions or a selection of the larger program.
 How does this change the way you interact with the program?

+Q4: How is Spyder different than previous IDEs?
+What do you see as strengths/advantages?
+What do you see as possible challenges?

 Q5: In a markdown cell, add text that includes the following style or formatting components:
 - Heading (h1, h2, h3, etc)